adrienbrunet/adrienbrunet.github.io/_posts/2016-09-15-hide-all-the-things.markdown

 Well, I don't need the news feed.
 And I'm not gonna waste my time scrolling it anymore.
 Here is the template you can use to hide facebook news feed`using you newly installed app:

+Workflow:
-(click on your extension icon, then on write style for *website name*, copy paste the following code, add a name on the top left, save, rince, repeat)
+- click on your extension icon,
+- click on "write style for *website name*"
+- copy paste the following code
+- add a name on the top left
+- save
+- rinse
+- repeat

 ```css
 /* Hide newsfeed */